RohiniJ1204/Two-Tier-App/README.md

 # 🚀 Two-Tier Web Application with Docker & Jenkins CI/CD

 ## 📌 Project Overview
-This project demonstrates a Two-Tier Web Application deployed using Docker and automated with a Jenkins CI/CD pipeline.
-The application consists of an application tier and a database tier, containerized and managed using Docker Compose.
+This project implements a Two-Tier Web Application deployed using Docker and Docker Compose, integrated with a Jenkins CI/CD pipeline for automated build and deployment.
-The CI/CD pipeline automatically:
-Pulls source code from GitHub
-Builds Docker images
-Deploys the application containers
+The application and database are containerized as separate services, enabling modular design and easy scalability.
+Jenkins automates the workflow by pulling the latest code from GitHub, building Docker images, and deploying the application using Docker Compose on a linux environment.

 ---